Codeinwp/action-i18n-string-reviewer/README.md

     openrouter-model: 'anthropic/claude-3.5-sonnet'
 ```

-When enabled, the action analyzes each added and changed string against all existing base strings to suggest semantically similar alternatives.
+When enabled, the action analyzes each added and changed string against all existing base strings (including removed strings) to suggest semantically similar alternatives.
 This helps:
 - Avoid duplicate strings with slightly different wording
 - Reduce translation costs by reusing existing translations
 - Maintain consistency across the application
+- **Reuse translations from removed strings** - Even deleted strings are valuable since they're already translated

+**Smart Matching**: The action includes removed/deleted strings in its suggestions because those translations already exist.
+If you're adding "Settings" and previously had "Edit Settings" that was removed, the action will suggest reusing that translation.

 The **Suggested Match** column will show:
-- The best matching existing string if found
+- The best matching existing string if found (may be from current or removed strings)
 - "No close match" if no similar string exists
 - "LLM Error: {reason}" if the API call fails